Find a Lender-Approved Local Conveyancer in Patcham

 Residential Landlord and Tenant Conveyancing solicitors in Patcham

-The list below is a non-comprehensive list of solicitors in Patcham specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Court proceedings for possession
+The firms listed below are a non-comprehensive list of solicitors in Patcham specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Hennings Solicitors, 138 Old London Road, Brighton, East Sussex, BN1 8YA